Your Tea Pot

 Makes 4 8-oz.
 Servings

 I’m a big fan of ginger.
-Whenever I’m in the back of a beat-up jeep on India’s winding mountain roads, I bite off a piece of this rhizome and suck on it to keep the inevitable motion sickness at bay.
+Whenever I’m in the back of a beat-up jeep on India’s winding mountain roads, I bite off a piece of this rhizome to keep the inevitable motion sickness at bay.
 But I also enjoy ginger when I’m back at home in the United States.
 As a kid, my grandmother would “prescribe” ginger tea to me whenever I had a sore throat.
 As an adult, I drink Grandma’s concoction on the daily.
 I’ve been skipping breakfast for the last few months, and I find the acidity of tea on an empty stomach can be a bit much for my system first thing in the morning, so I like to add ginger (with its incredible power to stimulate the metabolism), making my first cup of tea so much easier on my system.
 That's why when I'm making this tea at home, I call it "Morning Magic."

 Ingredients: